Oh My Food Recipes

 Wrapping:

 9. There are different ways to wrap wonton.
 Here are the most common ways to fold it.
 The easiest and traditional way is with a tail.
-First, take a wonton wrapper, dip some water on the fingers and move around the wrap.
-Then, put a teaspoon filling on the wonton wrapper and close the end with a tail like the picture above.
+First, take a wonton wrapper, dip some water on your fingers, and move around the wrap.
+Then, put a teaspoon of filling on the wonton wrapper and seal the end with a tail, as in the picture above.
 (See details in the video below the recipe card.)

 10. This is the second way to fold wonton like a fish.
-Take a wonton wrapper, dip some water on the fingers and move around the wrap.
-Then, put a teaspoon filling on the wonton wrapper, fold it into a triangle, take the angles and bring it together.
+Take a wonton wrapper, dip some water on your fingers, and move around the wrap.
+Then, put a teaspoon of filling on the wonton wrapper, fold it into a triangle, and bring the angles together.
 (See details in the video below the recipe card.)

 11. The third way to wrap wonton like sycee (yuanbao 元寶) or a boat.
-Take a wonton wrapper, dip some water on the fingers and move around the wrap.
-Then, put a teaspoon filling on the wonton wrapper, fold it into a rectangle, take the angles and bring it together.
+Take a wonton wrapper, dip some water on your fingers, and move around the wrap.
+Then, put a teaspoon of filling on the wonton wrapper, fold it into a rectangle, and bring the angles together.
 (See details in the video below the recipe card.)

 water boiling over the stove top view